 Think of it as an insurance policy to protect the property so the beneficiaries get what’s rightfully theirs.
 The bond could cost a big chunk of change, but like any of the direct expenses during probate, the estate picks up the tab.

-In some states, the bond can be waived by the executor if that person is also an heir.
-Alternatively, the request for a bond to be waived can be included when the will is being drawn up.
+In some states, the bond can be waived by the executor if that person is also receiving something from the estate.
+Or the request for a bond to be waived can be included when the will is being drawn up.

 5. Inform Beneficiaries and Creditors

 The executor or personal representative will need to find and alert any possible beneficiaries about the death.
 They’ll also need to contact potential creditors about any outstanding debts that need to be settled by the estate.
 It’ll be easier for the executor, because they’ll have the beneficiaries listed in the will.
 But both the executor and the personal representative may have to do some legwork to find creditors.